-- 1/3 cup avocado (about 1/2 of 1 large)
+- ⅓ cup avocado (about ½ of 1 large)

-- 1/3 cup cilantro, packed
+- ⅓ cup cilantro, packed

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon garlic powder
+- ½ teaspoon garlic powder

-- 1/2 teaspoon cumin
+- ½ teaspoon cumin

 - In a skillet over medium-high heat, brown the taco meat.

-While the taco meat is cooking, combine all dressing ingredients in the bowl of a food processor and combine until you have a smooth creamy dressing.
+- While the taco meat is cooking, combine all dressing ingredients in the bowl of a food processor and combine until you have a smooth creamy dressing.
 (You may need to scrape the sides of the bowl a few times!)

-Remove the taco meat from the heat and allow to cool slightly.
+- Remove the taco meat from the heat and allow to cool slightly.

-While cooling, combine the cabbage, romaine, radishes, and cilantro in a large salad bowl.
+- While cooling, combine the cabbage, romaine, radishes, and cilantro in a large salad bowl.

-Add in the taco meat and toss well to combine.
+- Add in the taco meat and toss well to combine.

-If you really want to take it up a notch, add a handful of crushed Siete Nacho Flavor grain free tortilla chips on top!
+If you really want to take it up a notch, add a handful of crushed Siete grain free tortilla chips on top!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases, at no additional cost to you.
 Thank you for your support!